kethankota/Supplement-Sales-Prediction/README.md

 # Supplement-Sales-Prediction
-Effective forecasting for store sales for supplement retail chain
+Effective forecasting of store sales for supplement retail chain